Arrange a Viewing

 Always Have the Home Appraised

 An appraisal from NADA is very important.
 The cost of an appraisal when buying a new manufactured home is $20.
 You can then use the appraisal to negotiate a better price.
-Learn how to increase the value of a manufactured home here.

 Learn About Your Comparables